yasin459/swiftTodo/README.md

     - Note 1: if you are editing its title and enter a new title that already exists, error will show and you are sent back to All Todos Menu
     - Note 2: if you are editing its priority and enter a new priority that isnt a number, error will show and you are sent back to All Todos Menu
     - Note 3: if you are editing its deck and enter a new deck that doesnt exist, error will show and you are sent back to All Todos Menu
+    - Note 4: editing a todo's deck like this is the same as feature #6